8 Best Natural Methods to Treat Digestive Problems

 Probiotic bacteria strengthen the intestine by handling pollutants that penetrate through the intestine, and digestive enzymes help improve digestion processes.
 Probiotic bacteria can be found naturally in yogurt enriched with these bacteria, or you can purchase a supplement in health food stores.
 Digestive enzymes are more difficult to get through food, but you can find still a small amount of them in pineapple and papaya.

-In many cases there is a connection between skin problems or infections in the body and lack of friendly bacteria and digestive enzymes.
+In many cases there is a connection between skin problems or infections in the body and lack of friendly bacteria and digestive enzymes (such as bromelain and papain).
 Therefore they are recommended for those suffering from digestive problems.
 It is best to consult naturopath regarding the type of bacteria and enzymes and their dose.
 Read here more about probiotics in my article 9 reasons to take probiotics.

 3. Handle emotional stress